-Executive Director Mr. Perry referred members to the December 31, 2020 Performance Summary provided in Tab A of the meeting materials.
-Mr. Perry informed the Board that as of December 31, 2020 the SBI was responsible for in excess of \$114 billion in assets and that the Combined Funds represent \$82 billion of those assets.
+Mr. Perry, Executive Director, referred members to the December 31, 2020 Performance Summary provided in Tab A of the meeting materials.
+Mr. Perry stated that as of December 31, 2020, the SBI was responsible for over \$114 billion of assets and that the Combined Funds represent

+\$82 billion of those assets.
+As of today, the Combined Funds assets exceeded \$85 billion in assets.
 Mr. Perry reported that the Combined Funds had met its long-term objectives by outperforming its Composite Index over the ten-year period ending December 31, 2020 (Combined Funds 9.9% vs. Combined Fund Composite Index 9.6%) and providing a real rate of return above inflation over the latest 20 year time-period (Combined Funds 7.3% vs CPI-U 2.0%).
-The Combined Funds also exceeded the composite index for all time-periods reported (Combined Funds returned 10.8% vs. Combined Funds-Composite Index 10.4% for the quarter and for the year, the Combined Funds returned 14.7% vs. Combined Funds-Composite Index 13.7%).
-Mr. Perry noted that the asset mix is in line with targets after the changes that were made to the Combined Funds during the latter half of the year.
+The Combined Funds also exceeded the composite index for all time-periods reported (Combined Funds returned 10.8% vs. Combined Funds-Composite Index 10.4% for the quarter and Combined Funds returned 14.7% vs. Combined Funds-Composite Index 13.7% for the year).

+Mr. Perry referred members to the Combined Funds asset mix and noted that with the changes to the Combined Funds allocation during the quarter the actual allocation is in line with the target allocation.
 Mr. Perry then referred members to the Combined Funds Asset Class Performance Summary.
-The Public Equity Program was a large contributor to the Combined Funds quarter and one-year returns ending December 31, 2020.
-The Total Fixed Income Program, impacted by low rates, returned less than a percentage point for the quarter but returned 11.2% for one year ending December 31, 2020.
-Mr. Perry noted that the Private Markets 15.3% fiscal year to date return was higher than what was earned for the last one and three years ending December 31, 2020.
+The Public Equity Program outperformed for the quarter (Public Equity 15.9% vs. Public Equity Benchmark 15.8%) and for the year (Public Equity 18.3% vs. Public Equity Benchmark 17.4%).
+The Total Fixed Income Program outperformed the composite benchmark return for the quarter (Total Fixed Income 0.1% vs. Total Fixed Income Benchmark -0.5%) and outperformed for the year (Total Fixed Income 11.2% vs. Total Fixed Income Benchmark 10.3%).
+Private Markets returned 8.7% for the quarter and 7.7% for one year ending December 31, 2020.

 Mr. Perry noted that the Combined Funds Strategic Allocation Category Framework will undergo some revisions to accommodate changes made in the portfolio.
-He then referred the Board to the Volatility Equivalent Benchmark Comparison, which showed that on a risk-adjusted return basis the Combined Funds resembles a portfolio close to a 60/40 stock/bond weight.
+He then referred members to the Volatility Equivalent Benchmark Comparison, which shows that on a risk-adjusted return basis the Combined Funds resembles a portfolio close to a 60/40 stock/bond weight.
 Next, Mr. Perry reviewed the Trust Universe Comparison Service (TUCS) summary.
 The Combined Funds performance ranked in the top quartile for six of the eight time-periods reported against other public and corporate pension plans over \$1 billion in assets.
-Mr. Perry stated that further in the material is the comparison of the Combined Funds returns to public plans greater than \$50 billion in assets.
-Against this universe, the Combined Funds ranked in the top decile for most time-periods ending December 31, 2020.
+Mr. Perry stated that further in the material is the comparison of the Combined Funds returns to public plans greater than \$50 billion in assets, where the Combined Funds ranked in the top decile for all time-periods reported except for the one year ending December 31, 2020.